d3kools/d3kools.mysql/README.md

 ### mysql_d3credentials
 usage: `mysql_d3credentials`

-show all users and their host/server/table entnries
+show all users and their host/server/table entries

 ### mysql_d3truncate
 truncate all tables in the database